A Guide to Commercial Espresso Machines

 The next step is to make sure you choose the right size espresso machine based on your business's volume.
 The most significant sizing metric is the number of brew groups that a machine has.
 The brew group consists of the grouphead, which is the part of the machine that accepts the portafilter, and the portafilter itself.
 Most portafilters have two spouts, so you will be able to produce two shots of espresso at one time for each group.

 In restaurants where espresso is made back-of-house as a non-essential item, a machine with just one group should suffice.
 For coffee shops and other establishments that do high volumes of coffee, machines with as many as four groups are available.
 Multiple brew groups can make it possible for two or more baristas to operate one machine simultaneously.
 When this will be the case, it is wise to choose a machine that also has two steam wands to help keep drink production flowing.

 Other Sizing Considerations

-The second most important factor to consider when sizing your machine is its recovery rate, which is the time it takes for the boiler to heat incoming water to the right brewing temperature – around 200 degrees F. All machines keep water preheated in the boiler and ready to brew, but if you’re making a lot of drinks back-to-back, and especially if you’re using a lot of steam, that reservoir will become depleted and the water will take some time to reach the right temperature.
+The second most important factor to consider when sizing your machine is its recovery rate.
+This is the time it takes for the boiler to heat incoming water to the right brewing temperature, usually around 200 degrees Fahrenheit.
+All machines keep water preheated in the boiler and ready to brew, but if you’re making a lot of drinks back-to-back, and especially if you’re using a lot of steam, that reservoir will become depleted and the water will take some time to reach the right temperature.
 Water that isn’t hot enough will brew a bitter-tasting shot.

 Optional Features to Consider